 Higher energy breeds will generally be up for anything.
 In fact, they need to stay active so that they don’t become bored and destructive and as long as you are committed to that exercise they make some of the best dogs for an active family.

-Today, we’re talking about nine high energy breeds who will love helping you to keep your exercise promises.
+Today, we’re talking about nine high energy breeds who are the best active family dogs.

 1 – Border Collie

-Border Collies are a great companion for exercise.
-The Border Collie is one of the most intelligent dogs.
+Border Collies are a one of the best dogs for exercise.
+The Border Collie is an intelligent dog.
 Add their intellectualism with their incredible zest for life, and they have more energy than most small children.
 The good news is that you can interest them in all sorts of commands and agility training with ease.

 Making them happy can be as simple as burning off calories while running around the yard together while they try to herd you.
 They’re game for everything from hiking a different mountain trail every day to mimicking your yoga poses.
 You can even teach them to dance with you — there are even dog partnered dance competitions!